 How the Coronavirus Business Interruption Loan Scheme works

 The impact of COVID-19 has sent shockwaves through the economy, with thousands of businesses desperately needing help to deal with the lasting financial impact on their business.
-The British government has responded by committing to a significant funding package to support UK businesses.
+The UK government has responded by committing to a significant funding package to support UK businesses.
 One of these is the Coronavirus Business Interruption Loan Scheme (CBILS), which helps smaller businesses who are experiencing disrupted cash flow.

 What is the Coronavirus Business Interruption Loan Scheme (CBILS)?